 Horse owners signed an informed consent for the inclusion in the study.

-Quali-quantitative coprological analysis were performed according to the modified McMaster technique suggested by FAO (Roepstorff and Nansen, 1998) in order to detect the presence of parasite eggs in individual faeces and to estimate their amount as number of eggs per gram of faeces (EPG), with a sensitivity threshold of 20 eggs per gram.
+A quali-quantitative coprological analysis were performed for each individual horse within 24 hours from collection in the parasitology laboratory of our Department, according to the modified McMaster technique suggested by FAO (Roepstorff and Nansen, 1998) in order to detect the presence of parasite eggs in individual faeces and to estimate their amount as number of eggs per gram of faeces (EPG), with a sensitivity threshold of 20 eggs per gram.
 The flotation medium used was a solution having a 1.3 specific gravity obtained adding sucrose (260 g) and sodium nitrate (540 g) to 1000 ml of tap water.

-Coprocolture was performed on strongyle-positive samples in order to obtain eggs hatching and larval development from first stage (L1) to third stage (L3) and therefore differentiate small strongyles (L3 less than 1000 μm long with 8 or more intestinal cells) and S. vulgaris (larvae more than 1000 μm long with 28-32 intestinal cells) infections, according to the keys and descriprions of Euzeby (1981) and Madeira de Carvalho et al. (2008).
+Coprocolture was performed once on each strongyle-positive samples in order to obtain eggs hatching and larval development from first stage (L1) to third stage (L3) and therefore differentiate small strongyles (L3 less than 1000 μm long with 8 or more intestinal cells) and S. vulgaris (larvae more than 1000 μm long with 28-32 intestinal cells) infections, according to the keys and descriprions of Euzeby (1981) and Madeira de Carvalho et al. (2008).
 About 20 g of individual faeces were mixed with water and vermiculite, therefore kept at room temperature (covered with a gauze and daily wet) for 10 days.
 Larvae extraction was performed placing a gauze containing the cultured faeces in a Baerman’s apparatus composed by a funnel grafted onto a conic test tube.
 After 24 hours, the sediment containing the larvae was examined under a light microscope until 100 larvae/horse were identified.
 The number of strongyle eggs belonging to each taxonomic group was estimated according to Mughini Gras et al. (2011).